• Skip to primary navigation

 Instructions

-1. Marinate The Chicken Thighs: Put chicken in a non-reactive bowl or casserole.
-Combine the vinegar and 1 tablespoon of the chopped garlic and pour it over the chicken, and toss, to coat.
-Marinate the chicken for 30 minutes, in the fridge or in a cool place.
-Remove chicken from the marinade, allowing excess liquid to drip back into the bowl, and transfer the chicken to a clean plate.
+1. Put chicken into a large bowl.
+In a small bowl combine vinegar with 1 tablespoon of the chopped garlic, pour over chicken and toss, to coat.
+Marinate for 30 minutes in the fridge or in a cool place.
+Remove chicken from marinade, allowing excess liquid to drip back into the bowl, and transfer chicken to a clean plate.
 Reserve the marinade.

-2. Brown Chicken: pat chicken dry with paper towels.
-Heat 2 tablespoons oil over medium heat in a large dutch oven or heavy pot with a lid.
+2. Heat 2 tablespoons oil over medium heat in a large dutch oven or heavy pot with a lid.
 Brown chicken in batches (4-5 pieces at a time), starting skin side down for 3-4 minutes.
-Then turn it and brown it for just a minute on the other side.
-Transfer chicken to a plate and set aside.
-Pour out all but 2 tablespoons fat from the pot. (hint: It's easier if you pour it all out, into a small bowl or coffee cup, and then add back the 2 tablespoons).
+Then turn and brown for a minute or so on the other side.
+Transfer to a plate and set aside.
+Pour out all but 2 tablespoons fat from the pot.

-3. Add Aromatics: Turn the heat down to medium-low, add onions and remaining garlic to the pot and sauté, stirring occasionally, for about 10 minutes, until the onions are softened.
+3. Turn heat down to medium-low, add onions and remaining garlic to the pot and sauté, stirring occasionally, for about 10 minutes, until the onions are softened.

-4. Braise: Return the chicken to the pot along with any accumulated juices, reserved vinegar-garlic marinade, soy sauce, fish sauce, 1 teaspoon of black pepper, 2 bay leaves and ¼ cup of water.
-Stir to combine, bring to a boil, lower to a simmer, cover and cook at a low steady simmer for 1 hour or until the chicken is tender and the sauce is a rich brown color.
-Serve over rice.
+4. Return chicken to the pot along with any accumulated juices.
+Pour in reserved vinegar-garlic marinade, soy sauce, fish sauce, 1 teaspoon of black pepper, 2 bay leaves and ¼ cup of water.
+Stir to combine, bring to a boil, lower to a simmer, cover and cook at a low steady simmer for 1 hour or until the chicken is very tender and the sauce is a rich brown color.

 • Prep Time: 30 mins